realtydev/laravel-swagger/README.md

 ## Installation

-The package can easily be installed by running `composer require mtrajano/laravel-swagger` in your project's root folder.
+The package can easily be installed by running `composer require realtydev/laravel-swagger` in your project's root folder.

-If you are running a version of Laravel < 5.5 also make sure you add `Mtrajano\LaravelSwagger\SwaggerServiceProvider::class` to the `providers` array in `config/app.php`.
+If you are running a version of Laravel < 5.5 also make sure you add `realtydev\LaravelSwagger\SwaggerServiceProvider::class` to the `providers` array in `config/app.php`.

 This will register the artisan command that will be available to you.

-You can also override the default config provided by the application by running `php artisan vendor:publish --provider "Mtrajano\LaravelSwagger\SwaggerServiceProvider"` in your projects root and change the configuration in the new `config/laravel-swagger.php` file created.
+You can also override the default config provided by the application by running `php artisan vendor:publish --provider "realtydev\LaravelSwagger\SwaggerServiceProvider"` in your projects root and change the configuration in the new `config/laravel-swagger.php` file created.

 ## Configuration